darosior/lightning-rfc/tests/events/test-spec.md

         1. STEP2b
     2. STEP3

-An step must either have NUMBER 1, in which case it follows directly from the parent, or NUMBER one greater than the previous step at the same level, in which case it follows the previous.
+A step must either have NUMBER 1, in which case it follows directly from the parent, or NUMBER one greater than the previous step at the same level, in which case it follows the previous.